codingotaku/codingotaku/README.md

 ### Hi there fellow otakus👋
-I am currently not active in GitHub community as I am migrating to [GitLab](https://gitlab.com/codingotaku) and [Codeberg](https://codeberg.org/codingotaku).
+I am currently not active in GitHub community as I am migrating to [Codeberg](https://codeberg.org/codingotaku).

 You can find most of my pet projects here, I'll keep updating them until I completely move out.
 (The repos will remain here for a bit more in "archived" mode)